urieliram/Matheuristics_UCP/README.md

 ## Assesment
 (Comparative Evaluation: Assessing Method Performance)

 To evaluate the effectiveness of the proposed matheuristic methods, we conducted a comprehensive empirical evaluation.
-The evaluation employed a tight and compact model situated close to the convex vestibule, a challenging region of the search space.
+The evaluation employed a tight and compact model situated close to the convex hall, a challenging region of the search space.
 The model featured a limited number of variables and constraints, ensuring a rigorous test for the matheuristic methods.

-To construct difficult instances for evaluation, we utilized instances derived from the Morales-Spain201 dataset.
+To construct difficult instances for evaluation, we utilized instances derived from the Morales-Spain2013 dataset.
 These instances are known for their complexity and provide a suitable benchmark for assessing the performance of the proposed methods.

 ### Instancias
 The instances in JSON format are in the folder [instances/](instances/).